-Limitations – We are able to serve individuals with Autism and technologically dependent persons on a case by case basis.
+We are able to serve individuals with Autism and technologically-dependent persons on a case-by-case basis.
 We are working to expand these services and will review these applicants on a case by case basis.
 Due to the fragility of the campers we serve, we are unable to serve individuals with psychiatric, emotional or conduct disorders, and those that exhibit aggressive tendencies.

 A Day in the Life of a Tatiyee Camper

 The day begins by waking up at 7 a.m., when everyone gets dressed and ready for the day.
 All campers are assigned a counselor in their dorm who is responsible for assisting the camper as needed with dressing, bathing, toileting, and teeth brushing.
 Each dorm has one (1) lead counselor and five to seven total counselors.
 The lead counselor is in charge of ensuring that all campers receive excellent care.
 Most often they have worked for Camp Taityee for several years, are experienced, and plan on working in the healthcare or education fields.